IbrahimAC/makersbnb/README.md

 * \c makersbnb_test
 * CREATE TABLE users (id SERIAL PRIMARY KEY, name VARCHAR(60), email VARCHAR(60), password VARCHAR);

-# MakersBnB specification

-We would like a web application that allows users to list spaces they have available, and to hire spaces for the night.

 ### Headline specifications